For the latest updates from the Ministry of Education, please click here. For the latest updates from the Ministry of Health, please click here.[...]

 The library books are to be enjoyed.
 We like children to take them home but ask that you see they are well cared for.
 Damage and losses are costly, and we require parents to pay where books are lost or abused.
 Classes are taken to the school library regularly to learn library skills and select books to take home to read.

-Lost property items are displayed in the Old Library.
+All student’s property should be clearly labelled with their name so that if it is mislaid it can be returned.
+All items of lost property items are displayed in the Old Library.
 Please remind your children to check these regularly, and you may also want to check yourself from time to time.

 Any unclaimed, unnamed uniform items will be washed and re-sold by the school after the end of each term.

 We encourage packed lunches from home to include healthy eating choices, as we know this supports optimum learning in the classroom.
 We have three opportunities for children to eat in the day (crunch & sip, morning tea and lunchtime).
 Our canteen offers a range of yummy snacks and healthy food which can be purchased from the canteen during the breaks.
 We also offer a convenient online pre-ordering service for lunches.

 Accidents and illnesses of a minor nature are treated at school.
 Our policy is to contact parents / guardians to take home children who are too ill to return to the classroom.
 Serious head clashes / injuries will be reported to the parents / caregivers concerned.

 If a child needs to take medication please fill in the Administration of Medication form (available from the office or on our website) and hand it, along with the medicine, to the office.
 A fridge is available to keep the medication cool.